 (9) Regulation 7 does not apply to noise emitted from a motor sport venue during the conduct of a racing activity at the venue if the racing activity is conducted in accordance with an approved noise management plan, excluding any ancillary measure, for the venue.

-[Regulation 16AA inserted in Gazette 5 Dec 2013 p.
+[Regulation 16AA inserted: Gazette 5 Dec 2013 p.
 5674-7.]

 16AB.
 Ancillary measures: motor sport venue